-In the end when I trudged into St Arnaud 14 days later, and the weather report for continuing a-mazing weather, I just kept on keeping on, three more big passes, Sunset Saddle up near Mt Angelus, Travers Pass, again, this time without snow whipping vigorously across his visage and, finally, having been everywhere around it, Waiau Pass on a great day.
-Eventually he ended up on Day 22 at the Lewis Pass.
+In the end when I trudged into St Arnaud 14 days later, and the weather report for continuing a-mazing weather, I just kept on keeping on, three more big passes, Sunset Saddle up near Mt Angelus, Travers Pass, again, this time without snow whipping vigorously across my visage and, finally, having been everywhere around it in various trips in the past, Waiau Pass on a great day.
+Eventually, I ended up on Day 22 at the Lewis Pass.

-Download Nelson to the Lewis Pass from the Amazon Kindle Store.
-Or click on the image.
+Download Nelson to the Lewis Pass ebook from the Amazon Kindle Store.

 Length: 23,070 words — equivalent to a 120 page paperback

 File size: 3098 KB

 File format: .mobi — read in the Kindle app